Skip to main content

 Solar payback calculations

 Solar payback is not one fixed number.
 It depends on installation cost, roof output, how much of your own electricity you use, your export tariff and whether a battery is part of the system.
 This page gives you a simple way to sense-check the maths before you compare installer quotes.
+Treat the worked examples as planning snapshots, not quotes, and ask an installer for a property-specific design before committing.

 The quick answer